AMontagu/PerceptLibrary/README.md

 More informations coming.

-You need to have OpenCv installed for use the library
+You need to have OpenCv and pocketsphinx installed for use the library